 Can I use olive oil for frying?

-At the moment we have around 400 liters of oil available from the 2018 harvest.
+At the moment we have around 300 litres of oil available from this year’s harvest.

 Click on these links for more information about the OLIVE HARVEST and our OLIVE OIL FAQ.